AlanHohn/alanhohn.github.io/about.md

 This is Variegated, the blog of Alan Hohn.

-I'm a software architect who primarily works with distributed Java, especially Java EE via JBoss.
+I'm a software architect who primarily works with distributed Java.
 I've got a lot of experience re-architecting embedded systems and in combining embedded and enterprise approaches.
+Lately I've been doing quite a bit of work with virtualization, DevOps and cloud technologies.

 Over the past several years, I've had the opportunity to teach some courses on Java, both introductory and advanced courses.
 That's meant writing quite a